-“I chose to intern at Herzog Fox & Neeman due to its professional reputation and my desire to be a part of the biggest and best firm in Israel.
-Luckily, during my internship and thereafter, I discovered that this is a winning team, particularly in terms of the mix of people.
+“I chose to be part of Herzog Fox & Neeman due to its professional reputation and my desire to be a part of the biggest and best firm in Israel.
+I discovered that this is a winning team, particularly in terms of the mix of people.
 The sense of belonging, being part of a family in such a large and professional environment is not a foregone conclusion, whereby when working on large and complex cases, sometimes under immense pressure, there is always a pleasant atmosphere with all departments cooperating at all levels to achieve a common goal.”

 I joined Herzog Fox & Neeman in 2000 “fresh off the boat” when I emigrated to Israel from England having just graduated from Cambridge University.

 Herzog Fox & Neeman was the obvious choice for me having such a strong reputation in cross-border work and with an international department populated with people many of whom, like me, had either grown up abroad or lived for a considerable period of time there.